Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Remove from heat; add oatmeal, soda, and salt.
 Add egg; mix well.

 Drop by teaspoons 3 inches apart (they spread a lot!) on cookie sheet topped with parchment paper.
 Bake at 375 degrees F. for 6 to 7 minutes.

 Slide parchment paper from cookie sheet and allow cookies to cool completely before removing from parchment paper.
 While one batch is cooking, prepare next batch on second piece of parchment paper.
 Reuse parchment paper for each additional batch of cookies.
 Makes 4 to 6 dozen of very thin and delicious cookies.

 Source: Some cookbook I had more than 20 years ago.

 Hi, Sorry to say this, but after being diagnosed with Celiac Disease years ago (Gluten Intolerance) all the doctors and dietitians have told me that oats are NOT gluten free.

 Most oats are grown close to wheat.
 So that is why it is not really considered gluten free.
 But oats in Canada are.
 I guess if you are willing to try, it is a good recipe to use.
-Since I am just allergic to wheat and a few other grains, I am lucky to be able to use oats.
-These cookies are one I will try.
-Thanks for the post!

 I have a question, is parchment paper the same as "waxed paper"?
 Cookies sound delicious and I would like to try them!
 Thanks!